alblaine/jekyll-articles/editing-your-site.md

 ## Adding posts
-All you have to do to add a new post is to create a file and drop it into the _posts folder.
+Each post is its own file saved in the _posts folder.
+All you have to do to add a new post is to create a file and drop it into the _posts folder, and sync that to your github repository.
 However, you have to format the title of the post with the date included in the title at the beginning.
 The file is saved as a .md file because it is written in [markdown](http://daringfireball.net/projects/markdown/).
 Here's an example:

 <pre><code>
 2011-12-31-new-years-eve-is-awesome.md